-Preparation, regular attendance, and the completion of 45 hours of structured fieldwork are requirements of Education 200.
+Regular attendance, preparation, and the completion of 30 hours of structured fieldwork are requirements of Education 200.

-Class time may be spent listening to brief lectures, taking notes, reading, thinking, writing, discussing, and collaborating on group tasks.
+Class time may be spent listening to brief lectures, taking notes, reading, thinking, writing, discussing, and collaborating on group projects and tasks.
 If you are absent for a class meeting, you cannot make up the work completed in class.

-You are responsible for submitting assignments before the deadline.
+You are responsible for submitting assignments on or before the deadline.
 Aside from documented emergency situations, I will not grade late assignments.
 If you are absent on the day of a quiz (one quiz only), you will be allowed a make-up.